marcelotrevisani/supportdata/README.rst

 Credits
 -------

-This package was initially based in some functionalities that I wrote for CoTeDe& OceansDB, and later adopted some good ideas from astropy and bokeh.
+This package was initially based in some functionalities that I wrote for CoTeDe & OceansDB, and later adopted some good ideas from astropy and bokeh.